Discover The History of The Coffee Roaster

 Electric motors meant that roasting became much less labor-intensive.
 And because electric heat is more predictable than open flames, the roast was more consistent, as well as less dangerous.
 For the first time, roasters were able to control exposure to heat with some accuracy and had better ability to replicate conditions.

-In a fluid-bed roaster, heated air is forced through a screen under the coffee beans with enough strength to lift the beans.
+In a fluid-bed machine, heated air is forced through a screen under the coffee beans with enough strength to lift the beans.
 Heat is transferred to the beans as they tumble around.
 Michael Sivetz, an American chemical engineer, patented the design in 1976.

 Modern coffee roasting is informed by better understanding of coffee chemistry and what changes happen during the process.
-Roasters are better equipped to measure variables and analyse why a roast is successful or not.
+Coffee professionals are better equipped to measure variables and analyse why a roast is successful or not.
 With technologies such as digital temperature reading and profiling software they can be more efficient and consistent than ever before.

 But these innovations are dependant on core inventions from over a century ago.
-Contemporary additions can help us better control the roast, but they are essentially fine tuning of the 19th century drum roaster.
+Contemporary additions can help us better control the roast, but they are essentially fine tuning of the 19th century drum machine.

 Learn more in Roaster Basics: An Explanation of Roast Graphs